Lesson 7: Functions in Excel

 It is important to understand that a function deals with inputs and outputs.
 The function itself provides a way to determine which output corresponds with a given input.
 Here is an analogy to help explain functions:

-At the grocery store, items have barcodes.
-This is similar to the INPUT of a function.
+In some stores, items have barcodes.
+This is similar to the input of a function.

-When you check out of a grocery store, they use a barcode scanner to determine the price.
-The barcode scanner acts as a FUNCTION.
+When you check out of the store, the barcode scanner is used to determine the price.
+The barcode scanner acts as a function.

 Notice that many different inputs can have the same output.